Verun

 Auto-startWhen enabled, the start command runs automatically whenever a new task is created.

-A typical setup for a Node.js project looks like this:
+A typical setup for a Node.js project:

 Setup hook: cp "$VERUN_REPO_PATH/.env" .env && pnpm install